-Several largely intact Victory Housing developments remain within the City of Toronto, particularly in Etobicoke, North York, East York, and southern Scarborough.
-The Topham Park neighbourhood of East York just outside the western border of Scarborough, with its many extant and minimally-altered Victory Houses and winding streets, is an intact and representative example of the architectural style and suburban planning patterns that were typical of the mid-twentieth-century period (Figure 24).
+Several largely intact Victory Housing developments remain within the City of Toronto, particularly in Etobicoke, North York, East York, and Southern Scarborough.
+The Topham Park neighbourhood of East York just outside the western border of Scarborough, with its many extant and minimally-altered Victory Houses and winding streets, is an intact and representative example of the architectural style and suburban planning patterns that were typical of the mid-twentieth-century period (Figure 28).

-Figure 24: Merritt Road in the Topham Park neighbourhood, East York (Google StreetView, 2021).
+Figure 28: Merritt Road in the Topham Park neighbourhood, East York (Google StreetView, 2021).

-The subject property, constructed between 1960 and 1965, is considered a very late example of a Victory House, which was a common construction style between 1940 and 1960.
-The comparable residences at 315 Morningside Avenue, 56 Amiens Road, and 93 Sheppard Avenue West were all constructed in the late 1940s to early 1950s, making 304 Morningside Avenue the youngest structure within the comparative sample.
-The houses at 315 Morningside Avenue and 93 Sheppard Avenue East are both "Strawberry Box" designs which is the type of house most commonly associated with Victory Housing, however all the properties contain features commonly associated with the typology, including their size, massing, height, fenestration, construction materials, and asymmetrical façades.
+The subject property, constructed between 1940 and 1947, is considered an earlier example of a Victory House, which was a common construction style between 1940 and 1960.
+The comparable residences at 315 Morningside Avenue, 56 Amiens Road, and 93 Sheppard Avenue West were all constructed in the late 1940s to early 1950s, making 320 Morningside Avenue contemporary with or slightly older than the houses in the comparative sample.
+The houses at 315 Morningside Avenue and 93 Sheppard Avenue East are both "Strawberry Box" designs which is the type of house most commonly associated with Victory Housing, however all the properties contain features commonly associated with the typology, including their size, massing, height, fenestration, and construction materials.